ChameDalton/psrd-compendium/docs/project_notes.md

 Assets Configuration:
 pubspec.yaml uses assets: - assets/databases/ to include all 21 databases, as per Flutter best practices.
 Individual listing avoided to reduce maintenance; database list is documented in databaselist.txt and here.
+Confirmed as preferred approach (commit 8fc78d0).